- > MacBook buying advice

 We told you it was confusing!
 But we're here to help.
 Read on for a full description and comparison of each MacBook, and our recommendation about which types of buyer each model is best for.

 We also discuss the various sizes and configurations of each MacBook, to help you make your final buying decision.

 If you're not sure yet if you want a laptop or desktop, you should also read our Mac buying guide, which covers both MacBooks and Apple's desktop Macs.
 And if you're on a budget, turn here: Best cheap Macs.

 MacBook buying advice

-It's available in Gold, Silver, Space Grey or Rose Gold, and colour choices aside, there are two base models of MacBook to choose from:
+It's available in Gold, Silver, Space Grey or Rose Gold.
+Colour choices aside, there are two base models to choose from: